 Eventually, her friend Kris (Valeria Lugai), and her boyfriend Will (George Rakito) show up along with Ray (Ilya Ilinykh, Superdeep, The Geographer Drank His Globe Away) a guy she’s been talking too online to celebrate her birthday.
 This ends with Jane having another flashback and storming off.

-Director Alexey Meets (The Folks) and co-writer James Duke presents all of this is presented in as confusing a manner as possible.
+Director Alexey Meets (The Folks) and co-writer James Duke presents all of this in as confusing a manner as possible.
 The fact that In Isolation was dubbed and the characters seem to be speaking lines that were written in Russian and run through Google Translate doesn’t help.
 Nor do the constant interruptions for talk of the virus being a hoax, the quarantine being a plot to take away everyone’s freedoms, etc. Seriously, didn’t we all get enough of that bullshit in the news the past couple of years?

 Eventually, Tony (Vladislav Tsenev) the guy from the electric company is found passed out in the driveway and Ray and Jane are attacked while trying to get him to a hospital.
 The attackers follow them back to the house and do us the favour of killing Will.
 At this point, the film turns into a siege/home invasion film.
 As Ray says, “This reminds me of one of those shitty Bruce Willis movies”, which is the best, and most accurate, line in the film.